SinisterSpatula/RetroflagGpiGuides/scummvm.md

 ## Scraping

-For scraping purposes it appears both variants work well because the shortname in libreto = ID in standalone and with that info they can find matches.
+For scraping purposes it appears both variants work well because the shortname in Libretro = ID in standalone and with that info they can find matches.
 So it is best to leave the ID in standalone as the automatically generated one.

 ## Controls

+Libretro:
 If you press start or select in-game it brings up the scummvm menu for saving.
 Start and select quits.

+standalone:
+If you want to save/load/quit most of the time you have to use the ingame options.
+Some games like the Monkey Island series allow to open the SCUMMVM menu with the R-button.

 Make dpad work in standalone with change of mode -> SELECT+LEFT / SELECT+UP
 depending on which mode should be applied -> prefered mode should be configured in emulationstation "Configure Inputs"